 The Golden Bat Night Trail, a road race up the mountain, was held on 3 March in Port Marthurin.
 This race was to celebrate 50th anniversary of Mauritius independence.
 There was a carnival atmosphere in town.
 Roads were closed, stages were set up with live music and dancing.
 On another street, food vendors were selling barbequed meats and children were getting their face painted.

 There aren’t any 5 star hotel resorts on Rodrigues but there are many lovely beach hotels, B&B’s and Villas to rent.
-I stayed at the Mourok Ebony Hotel, tres chich B&B at Domaine de la Paix and Villa Evasion.
-You could even stay with the last Prime Minister, Benoit at his farm, Residence Foulsofat, where they have a farm to table menu.
+I stayed at the Mourok Ebony Hotel, tres chic B&B at Domaine de la Paix and Villa Evasion.
+You could even stay with the last Prime Minister, Benoit at his farm, Residence Foulsofat, where they also serve a farm to table menu.

 An awesome Indian Ocean #sunset #nofilter over the pool at Domaine de la paix on @rodriguesisland A very stylish boutique b&b run by a French family from Reunion.
 Each room is unique and mine was the “Harmony”, a luxury suite in a stand alone round house with a very well equipped kitchen.
 Fab designs throughout, using sustainable local wood, driftwood, coconut shells for some island chic.
 Lots of attention to detail with a different towel for room, pool or beach.
 A great place to stay for an island getaway.
 Breakfast’s a feast of homemade breads, cakes, yoghurt and Valerie’s artisanal jams made with Rodriguan lemons.
 One of the many delights found on #secretrodrigues